About

 2025: A uniquely Western Australian festival celebrating innovation and purpose.

+The festival has now firmly established itself as an annual celebration of design’s power to drive positive change.
 Design is all around us—from the homes and suburbs we live in to the clothes we wear and the objects we use every day.
-Design shapes our lives in countless ways, say Sandy and David.
+Design shapes our lives in countless ways.

 Local focus with global connections.